lucasbarbosaz/Hylib/README.md

 ```bash
 npm run build
 ```
-A folder will be generated `"bundled"` will be created and you will have to upload it to your web server.
+A folder will be generated `"build"` will be created and you will have to upload it to your web server.

 ###
 ## Contributing